foopod/blog-3.0/_posts/2018-05-08-light-leak.md

 ![](/public/images/2018-05-08-2-1024.jpg)

-Not pro at photoshop enough to fix this (yet).
+I'm not pro enough at photoshop to fix this (yet).

-But I figured out how to desaturate the image and play with the brightness & contrast to salvage some of the photos.
+But I figured out how to salvage some of the photos.
+First by desaturating and then playing with the brightness & contrast.